MACFPA: Macalester Football Parent Association

 The main objective of the MACFPA is to provide the team, coaches and trainers with a meal after each game.
 The team builds community through these traditional post-game meals.

-Team meals are a big undertaking for a few people to execute by themselves, so we ask that all football families support post-game meals by choosing to donate FOOD or FUNDS.
+Team meals are a big undertaking for a few people to execute by themselves, so we ask that all football families support post-game meals by choosing to donate FUNDS.

 Donate Funds

 If cooking and/or organizing a meal is not for you, we ask that all families make a financial contribution to the MACFPA.
-The recommended amount is $175 or more.
 You can contribute HERE.

 Who eats?